cfsworkload/mobileTelco/README.md

 - DB_SRV_NAME - Your Bluemix DB service instance name.
 - DB_SRV_PLAN - This is the Bluemix database service plan type.
 Set this to **Shared** since this set up uses a Cloudant database.
 - APP_NAME - Your Bluemix DB application name.
 Note: Choose a unique name.
 - RUNTIME_NAME - The MobileFirst project runtime name.
 Required for configuring runtime databases only, as explained in the prepareserverdbs.sh step.
 The first use of this file by the prepareserverdbs.sh script requires the property to be commented out to the admin database.
 After that, it is uncommented out for the runtime database(s).
-The name of the runtime should match the name of the .war file created by the MobileFirst CLI. e.g. TelcoReadyAppMFP
+The name of the runtime should match the name of the .war file created by the MobileFirst CLI. e.g. TelcoReadyAppMFP.

 **prepareserver.properties** - This defines the properties needed to run the perpareserver.sh script which creates the MobileFirst Platform Foundation server image and pushes it to the IBM Bluemix container registry.